kaiidams/Kokoro-Speech-Dataset/README.md

 Because of its large data size of the dataset, audio files are not included in this repository, but the metadata are included.

-To get all .wav files of the dataset, run
+To make .wav files of the dataset, run

 ```
 $ download.sh